 “When you see a billboard with some bizarre picture mated with an obtuse slogan and a short, vague message about how XYZ company will change your life for the better, don’t be fooled into thinking that it works, because it probably doesn’t.”

-Any company’s marketing dollars are limited, and social media should make you all the more skeptical of spending those dollars on outdated, untargeted billboard creatives.
+Any company’s marketing dollars are limited, and social media should make you all the more skeptical of spending those dollars on outdated, untargeted billboard creatives, have a look at how you can be increasing your market share.
 If you can bring buyers into your funnel with blogging or video at a measurable return on investment, advertising on billboards is like throwing money down a black hole.